nhshackday/nhshackday.github.io/content/_blog/2018-01-17-everything-you-ever-wanted-to-know-about-pitching.md

    You might have a clear idea, but feel like you haven't developed the 'how' enough yet -- that's great!
 Tell the audience this, and ask them to help you work out the 'how'.
 Again, this will be a really interesting proposition for some people.

-   Be careful here not to pitch a solution rather than a problem, see Tip 5 in [Top 10 tips for awesome pitches]({% link _blog/2017-11-15-10-tips-for-awesome-pitches.md %}) for more info on this!
+   Be careful here not to pitch a solution rather than a problem -- see Tip 5 in [Top 10 tips for awesome pitches]({% link _blog/2017-11-15-10-tips-for-awesome-pitches.md %}) for more info on this!

    There is no idea too small or too early to pitch - you'll get a feel for this as soon as you see what other people are pitching.